kelsey-schenk/ecommerce-inventory/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End

+# Purpose
+Inventory database and api routes for an ecommerce site

+# Built With
+* Sequelize
+* Express
+* MySQL

+# Refactored with ♥️ By Kelsey Schenk